Best Uber Car Rental & Lyft Car Rental Options

-Getaround is Uber’s preferred partner in the Uber Vehicle Solutions app.
-With Getaround, you to rent a car by the hour or day, only for the amount of time you plan to earn for Uber.
-It’s a great way to get a vehicle to drive for Uber without the commitment or cost of owning a car.
+Getaround is offered in Uber’s Vehicle Solutions app.
+With Getaround, you can book a conveniently located car by the hour or day, only for the amount of time you plan to earn for Uber.
+It’s a great way to get a vehicle and drive for Uber without the commitment or cost of owning a car.
 There’s no minimum or maximum amount of time required to rent.

 7) Hertz Car Rental

 Hertz has a partnership with Uber and offers weekly rideshare rentals for as little as $214/week plus tax.
 The Hertz Uber car rental includes unlimited mileage, maintenance, and insurance.
 You must be an already approved Uber driver in order to qualify for the rental.
 Once you are a driver, rentals can be reserved a day in advance and must be renewed each week for up to 4 weeks.
 Here are additional details:

 - $200 refundable security deposit